alst2821/yut45390.github.com/doc/index.rst

 .. _`other linux`: https://sites.google.com/site/thelinux2017/

-I use emacs as an editor and I created a page with some :ref:`notes <ref-emacs>` too.

 I used to host a set of bookmarks in this site, but most of the :ref:`bookmarks <ref-bookmarks>` are already unavailable, because they are too old.